Social, Ecological and Economic Impacts

 Our primary focus is the small and middle size family farmer whose main income is from sustainable farm operations.
 Often the farmland has been in the family as leasehold for multiple generations and a succession event occurs that opens the door for a new owner.
 In such a case we purchase the farmland and retain the existing tenant on the farm.

 Additionally, farmland might come up for sale that may provide potential for expanding existing operations.
 Typically we deal directly with the selling entity in negotiating the acquisition.
 We work closely with the prospective farm tenant to assure that the purchase terms are economic for both owner and lessee.
-Helping sustainable farmers with land access is embodied in our mission.
 We are also developing new programs to assist young and beginning farmers with farmland access.

 Renewable Capital enables Renewable Leases